szabolcsdombi/zengl/docs/index.rst

     | The fragment shader code.

 **resources**
-    | The list of uniform buffers and samplers to be bound.
+    | The list of uniform buffers, storage buffer, images and samplers to be bound.

 **uniforms**
     | The default values for uniforms.